oracle/weblogic-kubernetes-operator/site/ingress.md

 The service, `serviceName` and `servicePort`, of a WebLogic cluster will be used in the routing rules defined in Ingress resources and the load balancer will route traffic to the WebLogic servers within the cluster based on the rules.
 Note that eac traffic load, redirected by the load balancer, is not sent to the service directly, but instead, to one endpoint of the service based on its load-balancing algorithm.
 The load balancer depends on the k8s platform to maintain the live endpoint list of the service.

-## Steps to setup a Ingress load balancer
+## Steps to setup an Ingress load balancer

 1. Install the Ingress controller.
 After the Ingress controller is running, it monitors Ingress resources in given namespace(s) and acts accordingly.